 Please check out the AICPA PPP loan forgiveness calculators and worksheets if you require additional assistance in running these calculations.

-Calculating Your FTE Reduction Quotient
+Calculating Your FTE Reduction Quotient (if applicable)

 The PPP loan forgiveness rules state that you may only apply for 100% loan forgiveness if you have maintained the headcount of your employees.
 If you have reduced headcount, then the amount of loan forgiveness that you can apply for must be proportionally reduced.
 The PPP Loan Forgiveness Application calls this reduction ratio the “FTE Reduction Quotient.”